You've just accepted the CTO role. The job is real. The pressure is real. Here's what actually matters in the first 90 days.

 Mistake 4: Not building relationships with non-technical leaders

 You're a technologist.
 You're comfortable with engineers.
-But if you don't understand what Product needs, what Finance cares about, and what GTM is struggling with, you'll optimise for the wrong problems.
+But if you don't understand what Product needs, what Finance cares about, and what GTM is struggling with, you'll optimize for the wrong problems.
 Meet them early.
 Listen to them.

 Mistake 5: Leaving decisions hanging